Case Study: Creating an Over The Top platform

 PRODUCTION GUIDE:

-A process was developed and turned into a guide.
-This guide was written in Spanish since the content was in Spanish and the crew was Latin American.
+We developed a process and turned it into a guide, which was written in Spanish to match the language of the content and the Latin American crew.

 Flow Chart